-As part of MOD 4, the rail spur, rail loop, train load-out facility and product conveyor will be relocated as shown on Figures 2 and 3.
-Train lighting screens will be established to minimise direct train lighting impacts on the Muswellbrook township from the relocated rail infrastructure.
-The rail lighting screens will nominally be constructed from a steel frame, chain wire mesh and shade cloth.
+As part of MOD 4, the rail spur, rail loop, train load-out facility and product conveyor has been relocated as shown on Figures 2 and 3.
+A portion of the north-east section of the relocated rail spur immediately east of the Bengalla Mine is below natural ground level.

+Train lighting screens have been established to minimise direct train lighting impacts on the Muswellbrook township from the relocated rail infrastructure.
+The rail lighting screens have been constructed using metal posts and horizontal panels of light-coloured autoclaved aerated concrete (AAC).